Autocorrelation analysis for cryo-EM with sparsity constraints: Improved sample complexity and projection-based algorithms: Kam's method with sparsity constraints

 During the run of the algorithm, the optimal resolutions obtained for the three structures were $17.2$ Å, $20.52$ Å, and $4.59$ Å, respectively, and the resolutions at the initialization of the algorithm were $21.3$ Å, $329.8$ Å, and $8.4$ Å, respectively.
 As a comparison, the resolutions between the ground truth structures and their truncation into the spherical Bessel bases with the chosen values of $L$ are $6.0$ Å, $18.50$ Å and $2.20$ Å, respectively; these resolutions are bounds on the optimally obtainable resolutions.

 Figure~\ref{fig:truncated_L} also shows a comparison of EMD-0409 with its reconstruction, truncated to different values of $L$.
-Visually, the reconstructed element captures the relevant features of the ground truth for each value of $L$.
-The resolution increases with $L$.
+Visually, the reconstructed element captures the relevant features of the ground truth although limited by the resolution expected from Figure~\ref{fig::ex_reconstruction}, for each value of $L$, and the resolution increases with $L$.

 Movie~1 visualizes the reconstructed volume as a function of the iteration number.
 Note that the reconstruction at each step is visually similar to the ground truth, although the computed resolution noticeably improves during the run of the algorithm.
 This implies that even knowledge of the coefficients $A_\ell O_\ell$ with the wrong rotation matrices $O_\ell$ provides some information about the ground truth.